This site is intended for U.S. healthcare professionals.

 Review recommendations Loading

 ReferencesBESPONSA Prescribing Information.
-New York, NY: Pfizer Inc. Data on file.
+New York, NY: Pfizer Inc. Kantarjian HM, DeAngelo DJ, Stelljes M, et al. Inotuzumab ozogamicin versus standard of care in relapsed or refractory acute lymphoblastic leukemia: final report and long-term survival follow-up from the randomized, phase 3 INO-VATE study.
+Cancer.
+2019;125(14):2474-2487.
+Data on file.
 Pfizer Inc., New York, NY.
 Kantarjian HM, DeAngelo DJ, Stelljes M, et al. Inotuzumab ozogamicin versus standard therapy for acute lymphoblastic leukemia.
 N Engl J Med.
 2016;375(8):740-753.
-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) Acute Lymphoblastic Leukemia V1.2022. © National Comprehensive Cancer Network, Inc. 2022.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) Acute Lymphoblastic Leukemia V.2.2020. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed October 31, 2022.
+Accessed November 15, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content or its use or application and disclaims any responsibility for its use or application in any way.

 To report an adverse event, please call 1-800-438-1985